KAWLPHE/AI-Future-Lab/README.md

 ## Troubleshooting

-If `npm run dev` does not work, check that Node.js is installed on your computer.
+If `npm run dev` does not work, check if Node.js is installed.

 Check Node.js version: